MCervenka/sentence-gameV2/README.md

 In build_a_sentence.md file is a coding assignment.
-I decided to use redux form to solve this assignment.
+This is more efficient solution to this assignment.